zopefoundation/Zope/docs/operation.rst

    If you have installed Zope using ``zc.buildout`` in conjunction with ``plone.recipe.zope2instance`` as outlined in :doc:`INSTALL`, many of the following tasks are already done for you and some others differ slightly.
-You can immediately skip down to `Running Zope`.
+You can immediately skip down to `Running Zope (plone.recipe.zope2instance install)`.

 .. contents::
    :local: